moodln/Cipher/README.md

 WebSockets were implemented using Socket.io and Socket.io-client, with PeerJS providing peer-to-peer media streams and the Monaco Editor API providing a code editing environment.

-# Core Features & Technical Challenges
+# Core Features and Technical Challenges
 1. User Authentication
     - Users can Sign Up, Log In with a preexisting account, or click "Demo User" to easily explore the site.
 2. Wide Selection of Pracice Problems